nvm-sh/nvm/CONTRIBUTING.md

 * **Provide specific examples to demonstrate the steps**.
 Include links to files or Github projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **Provide as much context as possible** in order to help others verify and ultimately fix the issue.
-This includes giving us as much details as possible about your environment, so we can more easily confirm the problem.
+This includes giving us as many details as possible about your environment, so we can more easily confirm the problem.

 ## Documentation